-Senator Mitchell was stationed in Berlin, Germany, as an officer in the US Army Counter-Intelligence Corps from 1954 to 1956.
-From 1960 to 1962, he was a trial lawyer in the Department of Justice in Washington, DC.
-From 1962 to 1965, he served as executive assistant to Senator Muskie.
-In 1965, he returned to Maine where he engaged in the private practice of law in Portland until 1977.
-He was then appointed US attorney for Maine, a position he held until 1979, when he was appointed US district judge for Maine.
-He resigned that position in 1980 to accept his Senate appointment.
+Senator Mitchell received an undergraduate degree from Bowdoin College and a law degree from the Georgetown University Law Center.
+He served in Berlin, Germany, as an officer in the US Army Counter-Intelligence Corps from 1954 to 1956.
+From 1960 to 1962 he was a trial lawyer in the Justice Department in Washington, DC.
+From 1962 to 1965 he served as executive assistant to Senator Edmund S. Muskie.
+In 1965 he returned to Maine where he engaged in the private practice of law in Portland until 1977.
+He was then appointed US attorney for Maine, a position he held until 1979, when he was appointed US District Judge for Maine.
+He resigned that position in 1980 to accept appointment to the US Senate.

 In 1995, he served as a Special Advisor to President William J. Clinton on Ireland, and from 1996 to 2000 he served as the Independent Chairman of the Northern Ireland Peace Talks.
 Under his leadership, the Good Friday Agreement, an historic accord ending decades of conflict, was agreed to by the governments of Ireland and the United Kingdom and the political parties of Northern Ireland.
 For his service in Northern Ireland Senator Mitchell received numerous awards and honors, including the Presidential Medal of Freedom, the highest civilian honor given by the US government; the Philadelphia Liberty Medal; the Truman Institute Peace Prize; and the United Nations (UNESCO) Peace Prize.